Mak18p/RSA_ASP/README.md

  using the formula e *d) mod T = 1.
 When both keys are available we can use this formula to Encrypt (m^e mod n), then this formula (m^d mod n) to decrypt.

 ## Coding And Runnig
 Part of this project was implemented from another source.
-The modification made to this project, strengthen the encryption of the message by encrypting by blocks of character instead of char by char.
-We created blocks, and used a formula to encrypt, then we decrypt then detach and print.
+The modification made to this project, strengthen the encryption of the message, encrypting by blocks of characters instead of singles "char by char".
+We created blocks, and used a formula to encrypt, next we decrypt the message using another formula, then we finally detach and print.
 ## Acknowledgement

 https://github.com/Mardokai/RSA-algorithm-